-Recommendations and statements CoR LoE RDN can be considered as a treatment option in patients an eGFR II В >40 ml/min/1.73m 2 who have uncontrolled BP despite the use of antihypertensive drug combination therapy, or if drug treatment elicits serious side effects and poor quality of life.
-RDN can be considered as an additional treatment option in II В patients with resistant hypertension if eGFR is >40 ml/min/1.73m 2 .
+Recommendations and statements CoR LoE RDN can be considered as a treatment option in patients with an eGFR II В >40 ml/min/1.73m 2 who have uncontrolled BP despite the use of antihypertensive drug combination therapy, or if drug treatment elicits serious side effects and poor quality of life.
+RDN can be considered as an additional treatment option in patients II В with true resistant hypertension if eGFR is >40 ml/min/1.73m 2 .
 Selection of patients to whom RDN is offered should be done in a I С shared decision-making process after objective and complete patient's information.
-Renal denervation should only be performed in experienced I С specialized centers to guarantee appropriate selection of eligible patients and completeness of the denervation procedure.
+RDN should only be performed in experienced specialized centers I С to guarantee appropriate selection of eligible patients and completeness of the denervation procedure.